 20/20 Sisters of Vision

 Formed in 2008, the 20/20 Sisters of Vision, is a Giving Circle of women of color, who participate in both charitable and strategic giving.
 Our mission is to empower women and families, in local and global communities, by enabling them to improve their quality of life, in areas such as health, education, economic development and spirituality.
 Our commitment is to combine our time, our talents, and our financial resources to do this pivotal work.
 Since its inception, 20/20 Sisters of Vision, has made small grants, totaling in excess of $8,000 to various organizations, and occasional charitable gifts to individuals.
-In 2011 grants were made to the Area Wide Health Committee of Tillery and the Lott Carey Women’s Auxilary’s Ethiopia Project.
-In 2012 the Circle is developing strategic alliances with organizations in Durham County, North Carolina, that are actively working to improve the success of at-risk youth, while continuing to partner with groups that improve the lives of women and children internationally.
+Grants have been made to the Area Wide Health Committee of Tillery and the Lott Carey Women’s Auxilary’s Ethiopia Project and has developed strategic alliances with organizations in Durham County, North Carolina, that are actively working to improve the success of at-risk youth, while continuing to partner with groups that improve the lives of women and children internationally.

 To donate to this giving circle, select 20/20 Sisters of Vision from the drop-down list under “or, choose a fund.”

 The Art of Giving Fund is a Triangle women’s collective administered by Triangle Community Foundation.
 The mission of the fund is to address issues that affect girls, women, and their families.

 The Art of Giving is a fund designed for women who want to help others in need in our community.
 By becoming a member of this group and reaching out to other women in the Triangle to join TAG, members have an opportunity to fund programs that will make a substantial difference in the lives of others.

 TAG members accomplish the fund’s mission by committing to a membership donation of $600 annually.
 With this fund, TAG will award grants to non-profit agencies in the Triangle that support women and families.
 Each member receives one vote to determine the organizations and programs that receive grant funding.